jacopotagliabue/tarski-2.0/README.md

 Old-style computational semantics at the time of Python 3.6

 ## Overview
-This repo has been developed together with the [Medium post](https://docs.pytest.org/) `The meaning of "life" and other NLP stories`: it contains classes and data structures to parse sentences in first-order logic and check their truth in a user supplied model.
+This repo has been developed together with the [Medium post](https://towardsdatascience.com/the-meaning-of-life-and-other-nlp-stories-4cbe791ce62a) `The meaning of "life" and other NLP stories`: it contains classes and data structures to parse formulas in first-order logic and check their truth in a user supplied model.

 The code is commended and written striving for clarity, and mostly for pedagogical purposes (please see the relevant post for more details): the idea is to provide a simple-to-follow working project for i) people familiar with model theory that would like to see